Why Bluetooth Audio Sounds Different on iPhone and Android

 Android supports codecs like LDAC, aptX, aptX HD, and aptX Adaptive.

-When both the phone and the earbuds support the same codec, higher-quality audio transmission is possible.
+When both phone and earbuds support the same codec, higher-quality audio transmission becomes possible.

 Why Two Android Phones Don’t Sound the Same

-Even when using the same earbuds, two Android phones can sound different.
+Even with the same earbuds, two Android phones can sound different.

-This happens because of differences in Bluetooth chips, audio processing, system tuning, and software layers.
+This happens due to differences in Bluetooth chips, audio processing, system tuning, and software layers.

 Is It the Codec or the Phone That Changes the Sound?

-Many people think that Bluetooth sound quality depends only on the codec.
-In reality, the codec only defines how audio data is compressed and transmitted, but before and after that there are other steps that affect the final sound.
+Many think Bluetooth sound quality depends only on the codec.
+In reality, the codec only defines how audio data is compressed and transmitted.
+Before and after that, other steps affect the final sound.

 When you play music on the phone, the phone first decodes the music file into PCM (Pulse Code Modulation).
-Only after that does the Bluetooth codec compress the PCM data into a codec stream that can be sent wirelessly to the earbuds.
+Only after that does the Bluetooth codec compress PCM data into a codec stream sent wirelessly to the earbuds.

 That codec stream is transmitted over Bluetooth to the earbuds.
-On the earbuds side, the codec stream is decoded back into PCM, and then the DAC converts the PCM signal into an analog signal so sound can be played.
+On the earbuds side, the codec stream is decoded back into PCM, then the DAC converts PCM into analog signal for playback.

-Because of this, sound quality does not depend only on the codec itself.
-The phone is part of the process, the decoding stage is part of the process, and the conversion back to analog sound is also part of the process.
+Therefore, sound quality doesn’t depend only on the codec.
+The phone is part of the process, the decoding stage matters, and conversion back to analog sound also plays a role.

-Conclusion: the codec matters, but it is not the only thing that changes how Bluetooth audio sounds.
+Conclusion: the codec matters, but it’s not the only thing that changes how Bluetooth audio sounds.

 Why You Usually Can’t Choose the Bluetooth Codec

-In real usage, users usually cannot choose which Bluetooth codec is being used.
-The system automatically selects the codec so the connection can work properly.
+In real usage, users usually can’t choose which Bluetooth codec is used.
+The system automatically selects the codec for proper connection.

 The system prioritizes stability over quality.
-If the signal is not stable, bitrate is reduced or the system switches to another codec to keep audio playing without interruptions.
+If signal isn’t stable, bitrate is reduced or the system switches to another codec to keep audio playing without interruptions.

-On Android, developer options exist and allow users to see or select codecs.
-However, in practice this often does not help because the system can override that choice at any moment if it detects instability.
+On Android, developer options allow users to see or select codecs.
+However, in practice this often doesn’t help because the system can override that choice if it detects instability.

-On iPhone, codec selection is fully automatic and hidden from the user.
-Users cannot choose codecs or change how Bluetooth audio is transmitted.
+On iPhone, codec selection is fully automatic and hidden from users.
+Users can’t choose codecs or change how Bluetooth audio is transmitted.

 Latency, Stability, and Battery: iPhone vs Android

-Latency is the time between when the phone sends audio and when the earbuds play sound.
-Latency is measured in milliseconds.
+Latency is the time between when the phone sends audio and when earbuds play sound, measured in milliseconds.

 Latency is the time between when the phone sends audio and when the earbuds play sound.

-Lower latency improves audio and video synchronization, which is important for watching videos or playing games.
-When listening to music, latency is not important.
+Lower latency improves audio and video synchronization, important for watching videos or playing games.
+When listening to music, latency isn’t important.

 Different codecs have different latency values.
-Some codecs focus on sound quality, while others focus on reducing latency.
+Some focus on sound quality, others on reducing latency.

 Battery usage is also affected by the codec.
-Higher bitrate and more complex codecs usually consume more power on both the phone and the earbuds.
+Higher bitrate and more complex codecs usually consume more power on both phone and earbuds.

-In environments with many wireless signals, such as Wi-Fi networks and other Bluetooth devices, stability becomes more important than quality.
-In these situations, systems often lower bitrate to keep the connection stable.
+In environments with many wireless signals, like Wi-Fi networks and other Bluetooth devices, stability becomes more important than quality.
+In these situations, systems often lower bitrate to keep connection stable.

 So Which One Sounds Better in Real Life?